cw417/Point-of-Sale/OUTLINE.md

         - Try to keep dict small, so less to search through and don't need nested items
 - Stock Dictionary
     - Items will be limited to basic types that span certain prices - can add more detail later if needed
-    - Figure out stock dictionary entry keys
+    - Figure out stock dictionary entry and how to interface with json